 The Designated Safeguarding Lead (DSL) who has overall responsibility for child protection practice in school, including Early Years, is the Headmistress, Mrs Louise Lawrance.
-Her deputy is the Deputy Head, Mrs Louise McCabe-Arnold.
+Her deputy is the Deputy Head, Mrs Leah Harrington.
 The DSL and DDSL (Deputy Designated Safeguarding Lead) are responsible for liaising with local statutory children's agencies as appropriate.

-The DSL and DDSL may both be contacted on the Granville School main number 01732 453039 or by email head@granvilleschool.org and <mccabel@granvilleschool.org>
+The DSL and DDSL may both be contacted on the Granville School main number 01732 453039 or by email head@granvilleschool.org and head@granvilleschool.org

-The Designated Safeguarding Governor is Mr Dougal Philps.
+The Designated Safeguarding Governor is Mrs Kate Easton.